coutinhomarco/text-summarizer-gpt/README.md

 ### Set up environment variables:

 Create a `.env` file in the root directory and fill in the necessary environment variables.
-You can use the provided `.env.example` as a reference.
+You can use the provided `.env.dev` as a reference.

 ### Generate Prisma Client (only needed if not using Docker):